-Evan Wolfson is Executive Director of Freedom to Marry, the gay and non-gay partnership working to win marriage equality nationwide.
+Evan Wolfson is an attorney and gay rights activist.
+He founded Freedom to Marry, the gay and non-gay partnership that worked to win marriage equality nationwide until its 2015 victory.
 Before founding Freedom to Marry, Wolfson served as marriage project director for Lambda Legal Defense & Education Fund, was co-counsel in the historic Hawaii marriage case, Baehr v.
 Miike, and participated in numerous gay rights and HIV/AIDS cases.
 Between his studies at Yale College and Harvard Law School, Wolfson spent two years with the Peace Corps in West Africa and then worked as a state prosecutor and special counsel in the Iran/Contra investigation.
 Citing his national leadership on marriage equality and his appearance before the U.S. Supreme Court in Boy Scouts of America v.
 James Dale, the National Law Journal in 2000 named Wolfson one of "the 100 most influential lawyers in America."
 In 2004, he was named one of the "Time 100," Time magazine's list of "The 100 most influential people in the world."

 Get updates about Evan Wolfson and recommended reads from Simon & Schuster.
 Plus, get a FREE ebook when you sign up!